Highest Jewish population: c.150,000 in 1940s

 When WWII broke out the Iraqi government came out in support of the Axis Powers and denied Allied troops access through Iraq.
 In May 1941, a British-led Allied assault on Iraq began, and by the end of the month Allied forces had reached the outskirts of Baghdad.
 The Prime Minister Rashid Ali al-Gaylani, together with all the pro-Axis members of his government, fled for Iran and Baghdad was left without a government.
 At the same time, Jewish families were preparing to celebrate the festival of Shavuot.
 Inspired by broadcasts calling for the death of Jews on Nazi radio stations and incensed at the sight of Jewish families in holiday clothes as the British approached, a mob comprised of disgruntled Iraqi soldiers and angry citizens grew in the city.

 On the evening of June 1st 1941, a violent pogrom, known as the Farhud, erupted in Baghdad.
 Over the next forty-eight hours the Farhud claimed the lives of 179 identified victims.
-Many more were buried in mass graves and it is estimated that up to 600 Jews lost their lives.
-It is estimated that another 1,000 Jews were injured or violated, and that over 900 homes, shops and businesses were looted or burned.
+Another 600 were injured and 2,700 Jewish homes and businessess were looted or destroyed.
+These are official figures, but it's likely that true numbers are much higher, with many victims being buried anonymously in mass graves.
 Many of those who survived only did so due to intervention by their Muslim neighbours.
 The Farhud is now officially recognised as a Holocaust-related event.
 In their attempt to regain control of the city, British-led Allied troops arrested hundreds of people and executed the leaders of the event.
 The Farhud was the most violent and bloody pogrom that the Jews of Baghdad faced.
 However, it was not the last.

 In 1948 Iraq joined several Arab League countries to fight against Israel in its War of Independence.
 Jews receiving letters from Israel were accused of Zionism, a crime that carried the death penalty.
 Jews were dismissed from positions in nationalised companies, for example the railways, and international banks.
 By the end of 1949, these restrictions had increased.
 Jewish newspapers were shut down, restrictions were placed on Jewish higher education, taxation of Jewish assets increased, and Jews were forbidden from selling property.
 Jews also were no longer permitted to leave the country, for fear that by doing so, they would strengthen Israel’s global position.